top of page

 Subscriptions & Costs

-You can choose from 1 month,12 months or 36 months, all available to select upon activation.
+You can choose from monthly ( minimum sign up 4 months) ,12 months, 24 months or 60 months, all available to select upon activation.
+Clearly the longer the plan the cheaper per month.

 Pros & Cons